MIC-DKFZ/nnDetection/README.md

 It can be imported from `nndet.io.datamodule` and examples can be found in `nndet.io.datamodule.bg_loader`.

 ***PLANNER_REGISTRY***
-New plans can be registered via the planner registry which contain classes to define and perform different architecture and preprocessing schemes.
+New plans can be registered via the planner registry which contains classes to define and perform different architecture and preprocessing schemes.
-It can be imported from `nndet.planning.experiment` and example can be found in `nndet.planning.experiment.v001`.
+It can be imported from `nndet.planning.experiment` and examples can be found in `nndet.planning.experiment.v001`.

 ***MODULE_REGISTRY***
 The module registry contains the core modules of nnDetection which inherits from the [Pytorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) Module.
 It is the main module which is used for training and inference and contains all the necessary steps to build the final models.
-It can be imported from `nndet.ptmodule` and example can be found in `nndet.ptmodule.retinaunet`.
+It can be imported from `nndet.ptmodule` and examples can be found in `nndet.ptmodule.retinaunet`.

 </details>